stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 ## Recap

 - A positive $n$-gram grammar is a finite list of allowed $n$-grams.
+- A string is generated by a positive $n$-gram grammar iff after addition of edge markers, it contains only $n$-grams that are allowed by the grammar.
 - Positive grammars can be converted to negative grammars, and the other way round.
 - Having multiple descriptions of the same thing is a boon, not a bane.